security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Guidance on use

-Along with the fields the fields `Parent relationship start date?`, `Parent relationships date last cited` and `Parent relationship: open ended?`, `Parent organization date first cited` provides data on the time period we can say one organization is the parent of another .
+Along with the fields the fields `Parent relationship: Start date?`, `Parent relationship: Sate last cited` and `Parent relationship: Open-ended?` the field `Parent organization: Date first cited` provides data on the time period we can say one organization is the parent of another .

-The `Parent organization date first cited` field contains a date that is either:
+The `Parent organization: Date first cited` field contains a date that is either:

 * The earliest date found in a source that specifically references a parent relationship; or,
 * The earliest date of publication of sources that make reference to a parent relationship.

-> For example, if three sources published on 1 January 2012, 1 February 2012 and 1 March 2012 all say that 3 Armoured Division became the parent of 1 Motorized Brigade, we will  enter 1 January 2012 in`Parent relationship date first cited`.
-If the source published on 1 March 2012 says that 3 Armoured Division became the parent of 1 Motorized Brigade on 30 June 2011, we will use 30 June 2011 as the `Parent relationship date first cited`.
+> For example, if three sources published on 1 January 2012, 1 February 2012 and 1 March 2012 all say that 3 Armoured Division became the parent of 1 Motorized Brigade, we will  enter 1 January 2012 in`Parent relationship: date first cited`.
+If the source published on 1 March 2012 says that 3 Armoured Division became the parent of 1 Motorized Brigade on 30 June 2011, we will use 30 June 2011 as the `Parent relationship: date first cited`.

-In keeping with all date fields we include in this dataset, where our research can only find a year or a year and a month, this can be included `Parent relationship date first cited` .
+In keeping with all date fields we include in this dataset, where our research can only find a year or a year and a month, this can be included `Parent relationship: Date first cited` .

-This field is clarified by the field `Parent relationship start date?` which indicates whether the date included here is the actual date on which an organization became the parent of another.
+This field is clarified by the field `Parent relationship: Start date?` which indicates whether the date included here is the actual date on which an organization became the parent of another.

-## Parent relationship start date?
+## Parent relationship: start date? {#organization_parent_date_first_cited_is_start}

 ### Description

-Is the value in `Parent relationship date first cited` the actual date on which an organization became the parent of another, or the earliest date a source has referred to the relatioship?
+Is the value in `Parent relationship: Date first cited` the actual date on which an organization became the parent of another, or the earliest date a source has referred to the relatioship?

 ### Type of field